Ericsson, Qualcomm and Thales to take 5G into space

 Ekudden adds: “While it is too early to say when any resulting 5G equipped prototype satellite could be launched into orbit for real operational use, the highly technical ground-based testing and validation work planned between Ericsson, Thales and Qualcomm Technologies is key to making it happen.”

-As a 3GPP-backed technology, 5G NTNs will be able to capitalise on a large ecosystem of standardised products and components.
+As a 3GPP-backed technology, 5G NTNs will be able to capitalize on a large ecosystem of standardized products and components.
 The new specification also enables the inclusion of NTN technologies in 5G devices, providing opportunities for technology vendors to easily and quickly scale 5G NTN compatibility across devices.